Qiskit/documentation/docs/tutorials/SqDRIFT/SqDRIFT_Tutorial_CPP/BUILD_INSTRUCTIONS.md

-# OS-Agnostic Build Instructions for SqDRIFT
+# OS-agnostic build instructions for SqDRIFT

-This guide provides instructions for building SqDRIFT on different operating systems using **CMake only** - no bash scripts required!
+This guide provides instructions for building SqDRIFT on different operating systems using **CMake only**, with no bash scripts required.

 ## Prerequisites

-### All Platforms
+### All platforms

 1. **CMake** (version 3.15 or later)
    - Download from: https://cmake.org/download/